reactjstampabay/rehacked-spa-basics-api/README.md

 # baseline-sails.api

 ## Intention
-This repo is intended to be used as a starting point for node projects.
+This repo is intended to be used as a starting point for node projects using Sails.

 It has JWT authentication baked in and is ready to be expanded upon.

 There is no heavy boilerplate code to remove.
-This is my starting point for node projects using sails.

 ## Prerequisites